Becoming You With Julie

 Ingredients

-• 4-6 Roma tomatoes, halved, see Notes
+• 4-6 Roma tomatoes, halved (see Notes)

-• 1.5 teaspoons sea salt, adjust to taste
+• 1 ½ teaspoons sea salt, adjust to taste

-• 0.5-1 cup water, for deglazing and blending
+• ½-1 cup water, (for deglazing and blending)

-• ⅓ cup fresh cilantro, optional for serving, chopped
+• ⅓ cup fresh cilantro, optional, chopped

 Instructions